isaacs/node-lru-cache/README.md

-1. If it's at all possible to use small integer values as keys, and you can guarantee that no other types of values will be used as keys, then do that, and use `mode: 'object'`.
+1. If it's at all possible to use small integer values as keys, and you can guarantee that no other types of values will be used as keys, then do that, and use a cache such as [lru-fast](https://npmjs.com/package/lru-fast) which uses an Object as its data store.
-2. Failing that, if at all possible, use short non-numeric strings (ie, less than 256 characters) as your keys, with `mode: 'object'`.
+2. Failing that, if at all possible, use short non-numeric strings (ie, less than 256 characters) as your keys.
-3. If you know that the types of your keys will be long strings, strings that look like floats, `null`, objects, or some mix of any random thing, then use `mode: 'map'` to skip the detection logic.
+3. If you know that the types of your keys will be long strings, strings that look like floats, `null`, objects, or some mix of types, then this library will work well for you.
 4. Do not use a `dispose` function, size tracking, or ttl behavior, unless absolutely needed.
 These features are convenient, and necessary in some use cases, and every attempt has been made to make the performance